- Frozen Berries Surveillance Sampling

 Frozen berries are used as ingredients in many foods and, like other produce, can be an important part of a healthy eating pattern.
 While frozen berries are used in pies and other baked goods, they are also used raw in fruit salads or smoothies and have been associated with outbreaks of foodborne illness.
 The FDA reported three hepatitis A virus outbreaks and one norovirus outbreak linked to frozen berries in the United States from 1997 to 2016.

 Strawberries, raspberries and blackberries are delicate and may become contaminated with bacteria or viruses if handled by an infected worker who does not use appropriate hand hygiene, or if exposed to contaminated agricultural water or a contaminated surface, like a harvesting tote.
 Freezing preserves berries but generally does not kill viruses, which can survive at low temperatures.

 The FDA plans to collect samples throughout the year, across all seasons.

-The FDA will collect domestic samples of frozen berries from processors, distribution centers, warehouses and retail locations.
+The FDA will collect domestic samples of frozen berries from processors, distribution centers, and warehouses.
+The FDA initially collected some samples at retail locations but has since removed retail collection from the sampling assignment to minimize the amount of product in commerce in the event of a positive sample, thereby further strengthening public health while minimizing market disruption.
 The agency will collect import samples of frozen berries from ports of entry, importer warehouses, or other storage facilities where foreign goods are cleared for entry into the country.